parasha vayishlach, Genesis chapters 32—36

 It’s spaghetti night!
 Spaghetti and red sauce, to be precise.
 Just be sure to cook your spaghetti in a large pot of well-salted water (it should taste like the sea), and don’t over-cook it.
 Also (I’m hoping I don’t have to say this) don’t break your spaghetti up into pieces.
 Put it into the boiling water whole, and stir it.
 As the strands soften, they’ll all go in.
 Stir it every few minutes while it’s cooking.
 Once it’s done, drain it and sauce it lightly.
 Don’t rinse it.

 Tip: you can make it a little bit in advance.
-When it’s done, dress it with a little olive oil to keep it from sticking.
+When it’s done, dress it with just enough olive oil to keep it from sticking.
 When you’re ready to serve it, add it into the hot sauce and it will be perfect.

 And to go with?
 One of my absolute favorite things to eat across all culinary cultures…